 To make a donation or learn more about the work of the charity you can visit their website.
 Please be aware due to infection control reasons there are a number of items that we are unable to accept as donations.
 You can find a full list of what we can accept here.

-If you would like to specifically offer a donation to the International and Private Patients service please specify that you would like to donate to the Trust Fund SW19 – Great Ormond Street Hospital.
+If you would like to specifically offer a donation to International and Private Care please specify that you would like to donate to the Trust Fund SW19 – Great Ormond Street Hospital.

 We welcome families from all over the world to the hospital.
 English language is not a requirement to receive care at the hospital.

 Our staff are uniquely trained and qualified to work with overseas families, and many of our consultants and staff speak more than one language.